About

 My name is Tim and a few years ago I created an Upstairs Room Software website with the intent to document my making of retro themed games using Construct 2 & 3, as well as RPG Maker MV.
 I did succeed in making a few games years ago, but it was incredibly time consuming and I didn’t have the time needed to really commit to making games.
 Sadly that earlier re-birth of Upstairs Room Software died off.

-This new website (this website) is being created during the Covid 19 Pandemic.
+This new website (URSRETRO.COM) is being created during the Covid 19 Pandemic.
 Many people here in the United States and around the world are being told to stay at home if at all possible… being stuck indoors at home for me means watching movies, reading good books, and playing video games… usually retro video games.

 And so here we are.